SciML/Catalyst.jl/docs/src/introduction_to_catalyst/catalyst_for_new_julia_users.md

 Previously we have bundled this information into an `ODEProblem` (denoting a deterministic *ordinary differential equation*).
 Now we wish to simulate our model as a jump process (where each reaction event corresponds to a single jump in the state of the system).
 We do this by first creating a `DiscreteProblem`, and then using this as an input to a `JumpProblem`.
 ```@example ex2
+using JumpProcesses # hide
 dprob = DiscreteProblem(sir_model, u0, tspan, params)
 jprob = JumpProblem(sir_model, dprob, Direct())
 ```
 Again, the order in which the inputs are given to the `DiscreteProblem` and the `JumpProblem` is important.
 The last argument to the `JumpProblem` (`Direct()`) denotes which simulation method we wish to use.
 For now, we recommend that users simply use the `Direct()` option, and then consider alternative ones (see the [JumpProcesses.jl docs](https://docs.sciml.ai/JumpProcesses/stable/)) when they are more familiar with modelling in Catalyst and Julia.

 Finally, we can simulate our model using the `solve` function, and plot the solution using the `plot` function.
-Here, the `solve` function also has a second argument (`SSAStepper()`).
+For jump simulations, the `solve` function also requires a second argument (`SSAStepper()`).
 This is a time-stepping algorithm that calls the `Direct` solver to advance a simulation.
 Again, we recommend at this stage you simply use this option, and then explore exactly what this means at a later stage.
 ```@example ex2
 sol = solve(jprob, SSAStepper())
 sol = solve(jprob, SSAStepper(); seed=1234) # hide